Sustainable On-Campus Food Production

 Natural products — including plants — are the oldest source of drugs known to mankind.
 Before the invention of medicine as we know it today, traditional herbal medicine was the main choice of treatment and prevention of diseases.
 With the introduction of modern medicine, the use of herbs became an alternative therapy.
 However, over the years the use of herbal products has been increasing in popularity.
 Today one in five Americans make use of herbal products.
 Therefore, pharmacists must be prepared to guide and counsel patients regarding the use of such products.
 The goal of the UNE medicinal garden is to increase student and faculty awareness of herbal treatment options and their efficacy in the maintenance of human and animal health.

-The Medicinal Herbal Garden on the Portland Campus contains plants traditionally used to prevent and treat a variety of diseases, ranging from the common cold to depression.
+The Medicinal Herbal Garden on the Portland Campus for the Health Sciences contains plants traditionally used to prevent and treat a variety of diseases, ranging from the common cold to depression.
 Some of these plants are native to Maine and have been important to the Native American cultures of this state.
 The medicinal properties of many of these plants have been known for thousands of years.
 However, the U.S. Food and Drug Administration (FDA) does not recognize their medicinal value.
 You should talk to your doctor or pharmacist before taking any herbal product.

 Collaborative Effort